-School Pre mises 1 What is the current number and age range of pupils?
-200 (Aged 2 - 11 Years) 2 What is the current number of staff?
-43 3 Does the school occupy more than one site or building?
+School Pre emises 1 What is the curre nt number and age range of pupils?
+200 (Aged 2 - 11 Years) 2 What is the curre nt number of staff?
+43 3 Does the school of occupy more than one site or building?
 3 x Buildings in total.
-Or on split levels?
-1 x Building is on a split level Consider need for provision in each building and/or on each floor
+Or on split levels? ?
+1 x Building is on a split level Consider need for pr rovision in each building and/or on each floor

-Location o f the School 4 How remote from eme rgency services is the so chool?
-Nearest hospital is Broomfield in Consider special arrange ments with emergency s ervices, and Chelmsfor rd. emergency transport arro ingements for remote scho ools Nearest P olice Statio n is Bı raintree Nearest Fire Statio n is in Halstead & Braintree Nearest 6 GP surgery - Eliz abeth Courtai uld, Factory la ne West, H alstea nd Nearest V Valk-in Cent re is i in Halstead.
-5 How do the emergen cy services access the school?
-Is Main entr rance gates next to netball cou rts, there more than one e ntrance?
-Courtyard l iron gates or R ear staff car p ark gates - de pending on locat ion of Casualty /.
+Location o of the School 4 Consider special arrangements with emergency services, and emergency transport arrangements for remote schools Nearest Police Station is Braintree Nearest Fire Station is in Halstead & Braintree Nearest GP surgery - Elizabeth Courtauld, Factory lane West, Halstead Nearest Walk-in Centre is in Halstead.
+5 How do the emergen there more than one e cy services access the school?
+Is ntrance?
+Main entrance gates next to netball courts, Courtyard iron gates or Rear staff car park gates - depending on location of Casualty.

-Hazards a nd Risks 6 Are there any hazardous substances in the school?
-Consider providing additional training for first aiders to deal with injuries resulting from special hazards.
-Consider informing emergency services of specific hazards in advance.
+Hazards a nd Risks 6 Consider providing addition us substances in the school? onal training for first aiders to deal with special hazards.
+Consider informing ecific hazards in advance.
 Small amounts of paint, Fuel for grounds maintenance vehicles, portable equipment & cleaning materials.
 All hazardous substances have their own COSHH data sheets held on file centrally and in the location where the product is stored.
-7 Is there any dangerous equipment or machinery in the school?
-Consider providing additional training for first aiders to deal with injuries resulting from special hazards.
+7 school? s equipment or machinery in the onal training for first aiders to deal with ecial hazards.
 Quad bikes, Tractor, strimmer, leaf blower, boilers.
 All items are used by trained staff only.
-8 Is there adequate provision for practical departments, such as science, DT, Food Technology, PE?
-Consider providing these areas with suitable stocked first aid box and equipment.
-Catering Kitchen and Science Lab have appropriate provisions and PE have their own First Aid kit.
-9 Is there adequate provision for off-site activities i.e. school trips.
-If the first aider accompanies pupils off-site, is there adequate provision left in school?
+8 such as science, DT, Fo ovision for practical departments, od Technology, PE? areas with suitable stocked first aid box Catering Kitchen and Science Lab have appropriate provisions and PE have their own First Aid kit.
+9 ovision for off-site activities i.e. aider accompanies pupils off-site, ision left in school?
 All trips have at least one first aid trained member of staff and take along a first aid kit specific for School trips.
 There are sufficient number of kits across the School.

-Specific No eeds 10 Are there staff with specific health needs or disabilities?
+Specific N eeds 10 Are there staff with specific health needs or disabilities?
 Consider providing additional training for first aiders and equipment.
 A very small number of staff have medical conditions all of whom are able to administer their own medications directly if required.
 Remaining Staff are aware of staff with these conditions and know what to do in an emergency.
 This information is reviewed at every inset day training session.
 11 Are there pupils with specific health needs or disabilities?
-Consider providing additional training for first aiders and equipment. · 12 Are there employees who travel a lot, work remotely of work alone?
-Consider issuing personal first aid kits & personal communicators/mobile phones to staff
+Consider providing additional training for first aiders and equipment.
+Pupils with specific health needs are detailed in Medical Tracker and Teaching staff are aware of and trained to deal with any issues that arise.
+12 Are there employees who travel a lot, work remotely or work alone?
+Consider issuing personal first aid kits & personal communicators/mobile phones to staff Not in this setting.

-Schools A ccident Statistics 13 Can you determine the most common injuries, times, locations, and activities at each school site?
+Schools Ac cident Statistics 13 Can you determine the most common injuries, times, locations, and activities at each school site?
 Yes.
 With date from Medical Tracker this information can be made available.
 Typical injuries are cuts, grazes and head bumps and tend to occur during children's playtimes with younger children having higher incidences due to a higher lack of control speed and space awareness.
 14 Does the first aid training adequately cover the identified injuries?
 Yes.